stevezhangzA/nash-chain-of-thought/README.md

 zero-shot/zero-shot-cot/self-consistency are implemented by ourself.

+# Collaberation

+If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!
+For instance, 1) You conduct evaluation on LLama, GPT, etc. 2) You find out this approach can be scaled to other setting such as controllable generation

+Both of my E-mile (stevezhangz98a@gmail.com) and adding new blog to this project are welcomed.

 ### *Reference*

 [1] Jason Wei, Xuezhi Wang, Dale Schuurmans, Maarten Bosma, Brian Ichter, Fei Xia, Ed Chi, Quoc Le, Denny Zhou.
 2022.
 Chain-of-Thought Prompting Elicits Reasoning in Large Language Models.
 Preprint. arXiv: 2201.11903.